 Discover the Fast-Paced World of Journalism

 Throughout history, the world has relied on journalists to keep us informed about current events and issues.
-In today’s digital world, the field of journalism has and will continue to evolve and expand—careers like multimedia editor, social media specialist, podcaster, content writer, and more have become increasingly prevalent and necessary to keep the world in the know.
+In today’s digital world, the field of journalism has and will continue to evolve and expand—careers like multimedia editor, social media specialist, podcaster, content writer, and more have become increasingly necessary to keep the world in the know.
 This course introduces you to the foundations of this ever-changing world, including how to craft a story, interview subjects, and identify pitfalls within the industry.
-You’ll hear from experts about why they chose this field and how they specialized their skill set.
-If you’re thinking about a future in journalism or media, this course is for you.
+Various experts such as news correspondents, prize winning journalists, reporters, and political editors from renowned news and media outlets discuss why they chose this field and how they specialized their skill set.

 Program Dates